Stan Sport: Everything we know so far

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-What will be on Stan Sport?
+What is on Stan Sport?

 Stan first announced it would be securing all the rugby on the Australian calendar and more exclusively for the next three years, live and most importantly ad-free.
 That includes the Bledisloe Cup, Super Rugby AU, Super Rugby Aotearoa, Shute Shield, The Rugby Championship, Super W, Hospital Cup, Mitre 10 Cup, Currie Cup and SANZAAR Union home games.

-For those hoping to watch on free-to-air all Wallabies matches and one weekly Saturday Super Rugby AU game will be shown on Channel 9.
+For those hoping to watch on free-to-air, all Wallabies matches and one weekly Saturday Super Rugby AU game will be shown on Channel 9.

 Following on from that announcement it also confirmed Stan Sport will be the home of the trans-Tasman tournament.
 The competition will see Super Rugby teams from Australia and New Zealand combine and compete in 25 crossover matches during the six-week tournament.

-Given that Stan Sport was only announced to the world this week we'll be keeping our eye out for any more content it will add as it's clear Nine is committed to Stan Sport rather than just treating it as an experiment.
+We'll be keeping our eye out for any more content it will add as it's clear Nine is committed to Stan Sport rather than just treating it as an experiment.

-When will Stan Sport launch?
+When did Stan Sport launch?

 How much will Stan Sport cost?